Nepal Tourist Seasons

 The weather in the Khumbu valley sees a very large diurnal variation in temperature.
 On most days you will notice a daily cycle where it is usually clear and cold in the morning with the sun warming the air through the morning and white clouds rolling in soon after lunch.
 It is important to plan your clothing to account for the large variation in temperatures that you will see at different times of day and also at different stages of the trip.

-One consistant fact will be the intensity of the UV sunlight.
+One consistent fact will be the intensity of the UV sunlight.
 You will need to bring high factor sunblock, a lightweight long sleeved top and a hat that will cover or shade your neck and ears.
 The sunlight will be intense even when the air temperature is low and the wind is blowing so you may not think to cover up your face.
 The UV can also give you a headache so you ought therefore to bring good quality polarising sunglasses.
 For more information regarding kit items, look at our kit advice page.

 There are various websites offering weather reports for the area.
 Most will be primarily orientated toward climbers and trekkers higher up on the mountain trails but the general trends can be instructive.
 For example for Lukla a little way up the valley or Kalapathar even further up the Khumbu valley towards Everest basecamp.